-Merck accounted for 100% of the Company's revenue for the years ended December 31, 2017 and 2018.
+Merck accounted for 95% and 100% of the Company's collaboration revenue for the years ended December 31, 2016 and 2017, respectively.

 Property and Equipment, Net

 Property and equipment is recorded at cost and consists of computer equipment, laboratory equipment and office furniture and leasehold improvements.
 Maintenance and repairs, and training on the use of equipment, are charged to expense as incurred.
 Costs that improve assets or extend their economic lives are capitalized.
 Depreciation is recognized using the straight-line method based on an estimated useful life of the asset, which is as follows: